Microflow studio

 Be patient

-To be able to communicate with your microcontroller we will automatically install the StandardFirmata sketch on your microcontroller in this step.
+To be able to communicate with your microcontroller, Microflow will automatically install special software (called StandardFirmata) on your microcontroller in this step.
+This software allows your computer to talk to the microcontroller.

-This will only happen the first time you connect your microcontroller, and will take some time.
+This will only happen the first time you connect your microcontroller, and will take some time (usually 30-60 seconds).
+Please don't disconnect your microcontroller during this process.

 1. Uploading your flow.